Mayandev/gh-short-url/README.md

 4. Now, try to open an issue in the repository you created in step 2.
 The issue title should be a valid url, the body can be empty.
 Then you can use `${username}.github.io/${link repo}/1` to access the url you entered in the issue title.
 Mabye the link is still too long and you should use your own domain name.

+You can see the detail at here: [gh-pages-url-shortener](https://github.com/nelsontky/gh-pages-url-shortener#-this-is-so-cool-how-can-i-use-this-with-my-own-domain)

 ## How to use